stateforests/scribble/README.md

 # Scribble
-Simple GUI tool for mass-submitting Color Book runs to Speedrun.com.
+Simple GUI tool for mass-submitting Color Book level runs to Speedrun.com.
-Currently only supports Individual Levels (maps) on the main game.

 ### Adding Runs
 1. Click **Authenticate** and use your Speedrun.com details